 On this page:

-Students in the Stanford Graduate School of Education pursue Master of Arts degrees in the programs listed below.
+Students in the Stanford Graduate School of Education pursue Master's degrees in the programs listed below.
 These programs are commonly referred to with the abbreviations noted in parentheses.

 The Graduate School of Education is authorized to recommend candidates who complete STEP for the California Preliminary Single Subject and Preliminary Multiple Subjects Teaching Credentials.
 For more information about STEP, please see https://gse-step.stanford.edu/about.